Points To Consider When Choosing Bamboo Flooring Products

 Some products may have some of these benefits, some of the “less expensive” ones may have none.
 Genesis and Inovar were selected by us as they have all these qualities, are competitive in the market on price and unparalleled in support and backup both to us as a Company and to consumers of their products.

-Please call us at Tile Wizards and talk to our knowledgeable and informative staff if you have any specific questions.
+Please call us or visit us at Tile Wizards and talk to our knowledgeable and informative staff if you have any specific questions.
+You can also see our range of Bamboo Flooring products up close.